 • Keep a safe distance: Ontario’s Highway Traffic Act requires motor vehicle drivers to give cyclists one metre of space when passing them.
 Ontario’s coroner found failure by motorists to provide this space was a leading cause of death and serious injury.

 • Signal well in advance when making a right turn and prepare to slow down or stop if necessary.
 Cyclists to your right may be planning to drive straight through an intersection and may not be able to slow down or stop in time if you make a sudden right turn.
 Check your mirrors for approaching cyclists before you initiate your turn.

 • Be sure you have adequate time to make a left turn.
 Oncoming cyclists can travel deceptively quickly and you may not be able to complete a left turn in time.
 When in doubt, yield!

 • Your need to be vigilant does not end when you park.
 Always be sure to scan for cyclists and check your mirror before opening a car door.
 No cyclist wants to accept the “door prize.”

-We are both avid cyclists and participate in the yearly Ride to Conquer Cancer – a two-day cycling event spanning over 200 kilometres throughout Ontario’s picturesque countryside.
+We are both avid cyclists and have participated in the yearly Ride to Conquer Cancer – a two-day cycling event spanning over 200 kilometres throughout Ontario’s picturesque countryside.
 In our next blog post, we will cover safety tips for motor vehicle drivers who share the road with cyclists, including the basic hand signals used by avid cyclist to communicate with others on the road.